Key Information

 † Some courses may offer optional modules.
 The availability of optional modules may vary from year to year and will be subject to minimum student numbers being achieved.
 This means that the availability of specific optional modules cannot be guaranteed.
 Optional module selection may also be affected by staff availability.

 Entrepreneurial Physics 2025-26PHY9012MLevel 72025-26This module aims to develop the skills to bridge the gap between science and business including intellectual property awareness and project planning.
 Guest lecturers will give insight into working in small companies and students are introduced to some of the key skills required.
 This double module follows the Master's project module.
 Students can develop the results of their research project or another physics-based concept into an entrepreneurial idea leading up to a final presentation of their pitch.CorePhysics Masters Project 2025-26PHY9004MLevel 72025-26In this module, students have the opportunity to undertake a substantial project under the supervision of a research-active member of staff.
 Projects can be undertaken at an external collaborating establishment.
 Students are expected to conduct independent research in modern physics, working in a research group of the school, the university or in an external collaborating establishment.CorePhysics That Matters 2025-26PHY9052Level 72025-26The module will introduce students to a diverse range of contemporary issues in applied physics which have a high societal impact.
 Students will work independently on specific subjects of their choice amongst a proposed selection, and will hone their ability to synthetise contrary views from the scientific literature as well as their ability to look at multifaceted problems from multiple vantage points.CoreProfessional and Personal Development 2025-26PHY9011MLevel 72025-26This module is designed to allow systematic personal and professional development in a specialist area of physics to enhance employability.
 Students can develop and execute a personal learning plan designed using a process of self-reflection around 5 development themes: personal development; professional skills development; technical skills development; research interests; and career development.CoreAdvanced Instrumentation 2025-26PHY9001MLevel 72025-26The aim of this module is to enhance students’ experimental skills with a range of advanced experimental problems.
 The module may be conducted at university laboratory facilities or at an external collaborating establishment.OptionalFinancial Kinetics 2025-26MTH9001MLevel 72025-26This module brings together the main ideas and methods of the mathematical theory of financial markets.
 In addition, the methods of practical calculations of volatilities of traded assets from historical data are discussed.
-The influence of randomness of the interest rate and volatilities on price of options is studied.OptionalMaterials Modelling 2025-26PHY9010MLevel 72025-26The School of Mathematics and Physics has a very strong research presence in computational modelling – from exoplanet orbits to quantum conductance of materials.
+The influence of randomness of the interest rate and volatilities on price of options is studied.OptionalMaterials Modelling 2025-26PHY9010MLevel 72025-26The School of Engineering and Physical Sciences has a very strong research presence in computational modelling – from exoplanet orbits to quantum conductance of materials.
 This module introduces modern computational techniques for material modelling in condensed matter physics.
 It is driven by the research interests of our teaching staff including biophysics, astrophysics, and materials for renewable energy.OptionalResearch Skills 2025-26PHY9051Level 72025-26Optional

 What You Need to Know